Everything about Jobs/Projects

 1. Create a Service Quote with items in the Required Work section.
 Learn about Service Quotes here

-2. Once Service Quote is sent to the client, Approved, Completed and a repair task is created, create a Job from the repair task created (explained above).
+2. Once Service Quote is sent to the client, Approved, Completed and a repair task is created, create a Project from the repair task created (explained above).

-3. Once the Job is created, view that Job and link the existing Service Quote.
-This will build the Quoted Sell and Cost Estimates for the Job which will allow running comparisons on what you've quoted against the costs you've incurred.
+3. Once the Project is created, view that Project and link the existing Service Quote.
+This will build the Quoted Sell and Cost Estimates for the Project which will allow running comparisons on what you've quoted against the costs you've incurred.

-3. Once a Service Quote is linked to a freshly created Job, you have the option to just use the single task attached, create more tasks via the Create Task button, or manually edit each task in your task list and attach it to your Job.
+4. Once a Service Quote is linked to a freshly created Project, you have the option to just use the single task attached, create more tasks via the Create Task button, or manually edit each task in your task list and attach it to your Project.
 For minor works, you'd generally just need the one task to work off.

 Recommended Task Details to fill out every task: